- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - Please Select New City Name: Sinister can rename Koznan to Sinistergrad.

-- Commie Nazis: In the Greater Equestrian Union route, Dark Wing declares the creation of a new "National Communism" ideology that is effectively fascism with a red paint.
-It is even categorized as fascism in-game.
+- Commie Nazis: In the Greater Equestrian Union route, Dark Wing declares the creation of a new "National Communism" ideology that is effectively Supremacism with a red paint.
+It is even categorized as Supremacist in-game.

 - Conscription: Dark Wing conscripts a massive portion of the Greater Equestrian Union population to fuel his conquests.

 - The Coup: Should Dark Wing decide to have Vasiliy and Serov assassinated, this will backfire, and Nestor Lunin will try to launch a coup.